+Net financial income and expenses includes other interest and similar income as well as other interest and similar expenses.
 Our financing income and expenses include all earnings and costs that arise from financing our operations.
 The most significant portion of financing expenses is incurred relating to interest in connection with borrowing funds.
 Furthermore, the financing income and expenses include the impact of foreign exchange rate movements.

 Financing income and expenses are recognized using the effective interest method.
-The increase of provisions as a result of the passage of time is recognized under "Financing income and expenses."
+The increase of provisions as a result of the passage of time is recognized under "Other interest and similar income" and "Other interest and similar expenses."